satish-chandra-ravula/Shape-Detection-and-Symmetry-Analysis-Tool/README.md

 Project Structure

-shape_detection_app.py which is the main Python script
+final.py which is the main Python script

 README.md which contains project documentation

-requirements.txt for listing required Python packages

 Installation and Setup Instructions
 1 Clone the repository using git clone and navigate to the project directory